 Only in Santa Monica

 From Lincoln to 17th Street, Montana Avenue is dotted with upscale Santa Monica shopping and womenswear boutiques for brands typically only found within larger stores.
-Labels such as Splendid, Michael Stars, ABS, Jill Roberts and Margaret O’Leary have their own dedicated stores here, ensuring a more vast and varied selection than exists in other retailers.
+Labels such as Splendid, Michael Stars, Allen Schwartz, Jill Roberts and Margaret O’Leary have their own dedicated stores here, ensuring a more vast and varied selection than exists in other retailers.
 Have kids at home?
 Leave time for uniquely California stores Limonaia, a curated gift store; Kicks, a shop with cool editions of your favorite sneakers; Accents Jewelry Design, an accessory boutique devoted to local designers; Planet Blue, an outpost for beachy-cool men’s and women’s apparel.

 Just a block north of Santa Monica Place is the Third Street Promenade in the heat of Downtown Santa Monica, which runs from Wilshire down to Broadway.
 It was closed to cars in 1965, creating a pedestrian-friendly shopping haven.
 Though it’s mostly lined with more mainstream clothing stores such as Gap, Anthropologie, Adidas, Sephora, Forever 21, and Old Navy, it maintains a distinctly Southern California vibe.
 As you relax on a bench surrounded by palm trees and beautiful planted flowers, you can take in the talents of various street performers who flock to the three-block stretch.
 Grab a bite to eat from Monsieur Marcel or Locanda del Lago and people-watch from their outdoor patios, conveniently located right in the middle of the Promenade.
 If you diverge off the promenade to Second Street or Fourth Streets, you’ll find smaller, individually-owned Santa Monica shops for unique gifts.